zombor/mustache.php/README.markdown

    Need a clean way to do this.
  * Sections don't respect delimiter changes -- `delimiters` example currently fails with an "unclosed section" exception.
+ * Implicit contexts only work when data is passed to the render() method.
+They don't work when data is set via the constructor.
  * Test coverage is incomplete.